 You can also find free places to park while living in an RV.
 A lot of federal lands allow you to boon dock for up to two weeks at a time, and most truck stops and Walmarts will let you stay overnight.
 The disadvantage of both of those options is that the free spots don’t provide any utilities, but if you don’t have the money to pay for a spot, they are great in a pinch.

 What RV is Best for Full Time Living?

 The only person who can determine which RV is best for you for full time living is you.
 Everyone has different living requirements.
 But the fist thing you need to do is determine whether you should get a motor home or a trailer.
 Read this to find out whether a motor home or a trailer is better for your RV adventure.

 Remember that motor homes are far more expensive than trailers, so if you go that route you are going to increase your cost substantially.
 Most folks who chose the motor home route also have a car that they tow along with them for easy mobility, so unless you don’t plan to do that, you aren’t saving any money by getting the all-in-one.

 Full Time RV Living

-As you can see, living in an RV full time is not without its expenses.
-If you are smart about it and do it right, it can be a lot cheaper than living in traditional housing.
+It also isn’t as free and easy as some folks will make you think it is.
+However, If you are smart about it and do it right, it can be a lot cheaper than living in traditional housing.
 It’s a perfect option for those who are seeking the complete freedom of a nomadic lifestyle.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.